StarlightSearch/EmbedAnything/docs/blog/posts/beyond.md

 **Moving Forward: StarlightSearch is Ready**

-I'm pleased to announce that **StarlightSearch is now incorporated** and ready to serve high-performance Infrastructure.
+I'm pleased to announce that **StarlightSearch is in the process of incorporation** and ready to serve high-performance Infrastructure.

 I'm driven by a genuine passion for building exceptional products, advancing AI capabilities, and embracing emerging technologies.
 While I may not have a traditional business school background or claim any particular title like a product “leader”, my approach is grounded in a few core principles: